ucsb-cs184-f24/team04-GOLDTracker/team/sprint02/lec07.md

 ## **Xinyao Song:**
 #### **I DID:**
-- Had firebase project set up, and did a simple goole login page.
+- Set up .env file for firebase api and google client IDs

 #### *I Will DO:*
-- Firebase andriod setup
+- Firebase authentication

 #### *Blockers:*
 - N/A